 My Favorite Accommodations

 Divi Flamingo Beach Resort & Casino offers oceanfront and pool view rooms along with all-inclusive packages.
 A complimentary kids’ club is available for children 4 to 12 years old, offering everything from treasure hunts to sandcastle contests and movie nights.
 As a bonus for busy families, kids stay and eat for free!
-There are two freshwater pools, a casino for adults, scuba school, a fitness center, shuffleboard, a life-sized chessboard, sun shelters, and a spa.
+There are two freshwater pools, a casino for adults, a scuba school, a fitness center, shuffleboard, a life-sized chessboard, sun shelters, and even a spa.
 Plus, the bars and restaurants of Kralendijk are only a five-minute walk away!

 My Favorite Accommodations